 With the cost of private dental treatment in the UK so high, many Brits have started visiting overseas destinations for dental work.
 This practice has become known as ‘dental tourism‘.

-Eastern European countries like Poland and Hungary have become popular dental tourism destinations because flights from the UK are so cheap.
+Dental tourism in Poland, Hungary and other Eastern European countries has become especially popular because flights from the UK are so cheap.
 And with dental treatment available for the half the price you’d pay in the UK (or even less), you can factor in the cost of accommodation and flights and still save plenty of money.

 Some patients choose more exotic destinations, like Thailand or Mexico, to make it a ‘dental holiday’.
 Flights to these locations may not be so cheap, but you can enjoy a couple of weeks on a beach before getting your teeth fixed.